vierstralab/genome-tools/genome_tools/plotting/modular_plot/README.md

 #### FPWeightedMotifHitsComponent

 Extension of MotifHitsComponent.
 Has an alternative method for choosing best motif hits - `choose_by='weighted_dg'`.
-In this case heights of the TF protected nucleotides treated as per-position weights (see TFProtectedNucleotidesComponent)
+In this case heights of the TF protected nucleotides treated as per-position weights (see [TFProtectedNucleotidesComponent](#TFProtectedNucleotidesComponent) for more details)

 !
 Note: weighted_dg works only if motif hits *fully* overlap `data.interval`.
 The motif hits on the edges of the `data.interval` are filtered out.